 The artwork fits perfectly with the growly, dark style displayed on Myrrys.
-The angry bearlike creature really speaks volumes towards the contents of the album.
-And indeed: Once you get beyond the intro, Metsän Viha dashes out of the portal with chest-beating, dark growls on a bed of a relatively speedy Melodeath tune.
+The angry bearlike creature really speaks volumes about the contents of the album.
+And indeed: Once you get beyond the intro, Metsän Viha dashes out of the portal with chest-beating, dark growls on a bed of a relatively speedy Melodic Death Metal tune.
 Also, the album is finally solidly ensconced in the far Finnish North with all lyrics delivered in this same language.

 In conclusion, Myrrys presents a different allure than its predecessor.
-Noumena expertly project strong, yet solemn Melodic Death Metal onto a doomish soundscape, adorned with somewhat discreetly injected folk elements.
+Noumena expertly project strong, yet solemn Melodic Death Metal onto a doomy soundscape, adorned with somewhat discreetly injected folk elements.
 To balance things out, they expertly use the Beauty and the Beast concept.
-This gets you a spicy dish of doom-laden Melodeath that will please the newbie as well as the metal connoisseur.
+This gets you a spicy dish of molten metal that will please the newbie as well as the connoisseur.